laboon/ebook/text/70_performance_testing.md

 #### What Is Time?

 Although this may sound like a philosophical question, it actually has very direct ramifications when testing response times.
-To a computer, there are actually several different ways of measuring time, and
+To a computer, there are actually several different ways of measuring time.
+To a performance tester, how you report and measure time will actually

+The first kind of time, and probably the easiest to understand, is __real time__.
+This is the kind of time measures by the clock on the wall, and is thus also referred to as __wall clock time__ (and you thought technical terms would be difficult to learn).
+This is analogous to stopwatch time - how long does it take, from the user's perspective, for a program to do something?
+Thus, this is usually the kind of time that users will care most about.
+However, it does not tell the whole story.

+Real time takes into account _everything_ that needs to be done by the system to perform the given task.
+If this means reading data in from the disk, or over the network, that counts towards the real time total - no matter how slow the disk or bandwidth-restricted the network.
+If this means that it's running on a system which is running lots of other processes concurrently, meaning that it only got a chance to use 5% of the CPU's time